October 4, 2018 blog by Kimberly Hensle Lowrance, Writer/Editor/Blogger published on www.redshuttersblog.com

 Upon arrival, my kids headed straight for the water park, and only left that area to check out the outdoor pool (my favorite spot) and the arcade.
 Then they went right back to the water park.
 Later, they went to bed exhausted from the fun—which is the best kind of tired.

-During the summer, the hotel has live entertainment on its back deck, nightly smore-making at its fire pit, and kid-friendly activities, such as arts and crafts, juggling, and movie night.
+During the summer, the hotel has live entertainment on its back deck, and kid-friendly activities, such as arts and crafts, juggling, and movie night.
 The hotel is busy in the winter, too, offering a respite from the cold for families and wintertime travelers alike.
 Those of us in New England know how it is here in the winter, right?
 We count down the days until spring while it’s overcast and frigid outside.
 We all need a break from ice and snow, and an indoor water park is just the solution.

 The Cape Codder’s General Manager Jon Bercume explained, “Demand has changed for Cape Cod travel.
 It used to be only in the summer that we welcomed tourists, but now it’s all year-round.”